Google Classroom: Grading

 Google Classroom supports different grading schemes.
 Turned in assignments can be graded by teachers and returned with comments before the final submission, allowing for the students to modify their work.
 Once turned in, assignments can only be edited by the teacher.

 Communication

 Announcements can be posted by teachers to a "class stream" which can be commented on by students.
-Students may also post to the class class stream, although teachers retain a moderator role.
+Students may also post to the class stream, although teachers retain a moderator role.
 Multiple types of media from Google products such as YouTube videos and Google Drive files can be attached to announcements and posts to share content.
 Gmail also provides email options for teachers to send emails to one or more students in the Google Classroom interface.

 Originality Report

 Introduced in 2020, Originality Report is a built-in plagiarism detection tool which both students and teachers can access.
 Teachers can view the originality report, allowing them to verify the academic integrity of the student's submitted work.
 On the free version of G Suite for Education, teachers can turn on originality report for 3 assignments but have limited cloud storage.
 This restriction is lifted on the paid version of G Suite Enterprise for Education.